Quansight/.github/CODE_OF_CONDUCT.md

 In the event of any conflict of interest, the team member will immediately notify the Quansight Code of Conduct Enforcement Team and recuse themselves if necessary.

-If you are concerned about making a report that will be read by any of the above individuals, please reach out to [Leah Silen](mailto:leah@numfocus.org), Executive Director of NumFOCUS (https://numfocus.org/code-of-conduct#persons-responsible).
-[MAY WANT TO INSERT LANGUAGE HERE DESCRIBING THE RELATIONSHIP BETWEEN THE PROJECT AND NUMFOCUS.
-E.G. "Quansight IS AN AFFILIATED PROJECT OF NUMFOCUS."]
+If you are concerned about making a report that will be read by any of the above individuals, please reach out to [ADD ENFORCEMENT DETAILS HERE]

 #### What to Include in a Report